Harry Doupe

 After three years, wishing to work behind the scenes in television and production he returned to Toronto in late 1992.
 He became a regular headliner at The Laugh Resort Comedy Club, as well as a performer and writer on various television projects.
 Among those would be appearances on Comics!, Comedy On The Road, the Winnipeg Comedy Festival as well as writing for 6 Juno Awards, 6 Gemini Awards, 3 NHL Awards, and 3 Genie Awards.
 He won a Canadian Comedy Award for Best Television Writing in 2004 for The Toronto Show.

 In 2005 he helped create and develop Kraft Hockeyville and was a producer for the first year's television series.
 He has also performed the State of the Industry Address annually at the Canadian Comedy Awards, beginning in 2004 in London, Ontario through 2011, while he later took over as the producer of the Canadian Comedy Awards themselves for the years 2009–2011.

-Additionally, he has worked as a Senior Writer of CBC's coverage of the 2008 Beijing, 2014 Sochi, and 2016 Rio Olympic Games.
+Additionally, he has worked as a senior writer of CBC's coverage of the 2008 Beijing, 2014 Sochi, and 2016 Rio Olympic Games.
 Over the same period he became a regular guest on CBC Radio's The Debaters.

 In 2012 he helped found the YYComedy Festival in Calgary, along with Cory Mack and James Sutherland, which he also produced.
-Over the next 5 years the festival would grow to be the 6th largest in the country, featuring acts including Brent Butt, Janeane Garafalo, Brian Posehn, Jessica Holmes, Harland Williams, Andy Kindler, Mike Wilmot, Steve Patterson, Nikki Payne, Derek Edwards, Debra DiGiovanni, Todd Barry, Falcon Powder and The Kids In The Hall.

 After having lived in Vancouver, San Francisco, Toronto, and Calgary, he currently resides in Chilliwack, British Columbia.